tldr-pages/tldr/pages/linux/runcon.md

 # runcon

 > Run a program in a different SELinux security context.
-> With neither CONTEXT nor COMMAND, print the current security context.
+> With neither context nor command, print the current security context.

 - Determine the current domain: